seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 }
 /*-- endfilter -*/
 ```

-3. We want to target our application to run in a 32-bit x86 Linux VM.
-To achieve this we need to build our application as an external
-project.
-Firstly we need to add a CMake file at `pkg/hello/CMakeLists.txt`:
+Then create a build file for the program at `pkg/hello/CMakeLists.txt`:

 ```cmake
 /*-- filter TaskContent("vm-pkg-hello-cmake", TaskContentType.COMPLETED, completion='buildroot login') -*/